 Reshape.
 Refresh.
 Restore

-The Reshape Institute was founded by Dr. Dallas Humble to provide guidance through video seminars, books, coaching and live teaching for those seeking personal growth and restoration after life’s inevitable setbacks.
+The Reshape Institute was founded by Dr. Dallas Humble to provide guidance and education for those seeking restoration after life’s inevitable setbacks.
 His most difficult life experiences, heartfelt belief in second chances and desire to see others living according to their purpose, birthed the creation of this life educational organization.
 Click Here to read Dr. Dallas’s life story.

 We appeal to those who: